campswim/veloraptors/README.md

     - To redirect site visitors to the homepage after logout, instead of the WP login page, custom PHP was required.
     - GhostPool's login_member_redirect key, in login-form.php, mistakenly adds the site's domain twice, rendering the value malformed, breaking the redirect and requiring custom PHP to fix it.
     - Because the built-in visibilty toggle doesn't work for the register and renew cards--to be rendered based on whether a visitor is an active member or not--on the contact-us page, custom PHP had to be written.
+    - The application of the "disabled" attribute of the Simple Calendar plugin's calendars had to be corrected with custom JavaScript.
+    - To get the corresponding Elementor tabs to open on redirect from another page--as well as to suppress the browser's default scroll to the anchor--custom JavaScript was required.

 ## Review of the Zine Theme